bryanmunene/SyrialTech_Project/README.md

 Evaluation
 Conclusion
 2. Data Understanding

 2.1.
 Data Description

-The data utilized for this project has been sourced from Kaggle.
-The dataset contains 3333 entries and 21 columns, including information about the state, account length, area code, phone number, international plan, voice mail plan, number of voice mail messages, total day minutes, total day calls, total day charge, total evening minutes, total evening calls, total evening charge, total night minutes, total night calls, total night charge, total international minutes, total international calls, total international charge, customer service calls and churn.
+The data used for this project was obtained from Kaggle.
+It consists of 3333 entries and 21 columns, providing details such as state, account duration, area code, phone number, international plan, voicemail plan, voicemail message count, and various call-related metrics including daytime, evening, and nighttime minutes, calls, and charges.
+Additionally, it includes information on international calls and charges, customer service calls, and churn status.